jgarrels/udacity-data-modeling-with-postrgres/README.md

 Two example queries are given in the script sql_queries.py.

+## Project Discussion

+The following paragraphs explain what this project is about and were part of my project submission in the Nanodegree program.

-##    Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.
+###    Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.

 The music streaming startup Sparkify would like to analyze the data they have collected about songs and user activity through their music streaming app.
 The log files and song metadata are given in JSON format.